Marseille XIII

 Marseille XIII was a French rugby league club from the city of Marseille.

 History

 Marseille XIII were founded in 1946.
-The club has only won the French Championship once, in 1949.
-They have however lost three finals, in 1950, 1952 and 1973.
-Despite their poor record in the French Championship, they have had more success in the Lord Derby Cup, appearing in the final seven times and winning on five occasions.
+The club only won the French Championship once, in the 1948–49 season, and reached the final on three other occasions, in 1950, 1952 and 1973.
+In the Lord Derby Cup, the club appeared in the final seven times and won five times.

-They moved up to the Elite Division of the French Championship for the 2005-2006.
+In the 2004–05 season, Marseille XIII won the Elite 2 championship defeating RC Carpentras 12–10 in the final.
+They moved up to the Elite 1 division for the 2005–06.
 The following season Marseille XIII were declared bankrupt and wound up.

 A new club, Marseille XIII Avenir, was founded from the ashes in 2007.